 Alabaster by Sherwin Williams

-Alabaster is a beautiful color that we are using in our current home.
+Alabaster (SW 7008) is a neutral paint color I love and one that we are using in our current home.
 It is a creamy white that feels warm, but not too yellow.
-We have painted our new kitchen with the Alabaster color as well as our family room and living room.
-It has proven to be a great backdrop for our decor and design of the space.

 I also used Alabaster as the backdrop for my little boy’s bedroom makeover.
 It is the perfect neutral for him to grow into and decorate at all ages.